China's yuan spikes higher, but stocks tumble

 "Further financial market volatility is likely," it said.

-(Reporting by Pete Sweeney and Lu Jianxin; Additional reporting by Masayaki Kitano; Writing by Wayne Cole and Will Waterman; Editing by Simon Cameron-Moore and Mike Collett-White)
+(Reporting by Pete Sweeney and Lu Jianxin; Additional reporting by Masayaki Kitano; Writing by Wayne Cole and Will Waterman; Editing by Simon Cameron-Moore)